 We list our favorite commonplace French slang that sound so funny when translated in English.

-One of the best things about living in France is learning the language in a way they never taught you in school, i.e. the way people actually speak.
-Think about it – would you say, “I am going to the pub now,” to announce your imminent departure, or, “I’m just off to the pub?”
+One of the best things about living in Belgium is learning the language in a way they never taught you in school.
+Think about how people that speak French would use slang; would you say, “I am going to the pub now,” to announce your imminent departure, or, “I’m just off to the pub?”

 It is one thing to be capable of going about your day-to-day business, language-wise.
-It is quite another once you begin to pick up the slang and shorthand, for it is then that you are able to have a good old gossip and actually laugh when someone tells a joke – and we’re talking genuine mirth here, not the awkward, 10-seconds-behind-everyone-else-who-actually-got-the-punchline kind of laughter.
+It’s quite another once you begin to pick up the slang and shorthand.
+It is then that you’re able to have good gossip and actually laugh when someone tells a joke.
 One of my proudest moments en France to date was when I was chatting with a customer and he announced that I had learnt to speak ‘the French of the night’ – ok, it made me sound a bit like a hooker, but I’m pretty sure it was a compliment and meant that I no longer sound like an absolute tourist (all of the time).
 Huzzah!

-Anyway, one of my favourite things about learning to speak native French is the sayings they come out with.
+Anyway, one of my favorite things about speaking native French is the sayings they come out with.
 The sayings, or meanings behind them, aren’t amusing in themselves.
 Oh no. It’s the translations into English.

-‘Les doigts dans le nez’ was one of my first hilarious discoveries and remains a firm favourite.
+‘Les doigts dans le nez’ was one of my first hilarious discoveries in French slang and remains a firm favorite.
 Literally translated, it means fingers in the nose.
-The practical translation is that something is terribly easy, a piece of piss, could be done with one hand tied behind your back, etc. The first time a colleague came out with this I was virtually on the floor of the restaurant I found it so terribly amusing (best waitress ever) and if you ever see us sticking our fingers up our noses mid-service (except obviously we don’t do that because it would be really unhygienic and probably get us closed down), we are merely gesturing to each other how easily the shift is going.
+The practical translation is that something is terribly easy.
+The first time a colleague used this, I was virtually on the floor of the restaurant I found it so terribly amusing.
+If you ever see us sticking our fingers up our noses mid-service, we’re merely gesturing to each other how easily the shift is going.
 Unless it’s one of the boys and then they’re probably just picking their nose.